Phactum/taxiride-blueprint/README.md

 # Blueprint for Business-Processing (Micro)Services

+This Blueprint is about developing Java based business process driven (micro)services using a BPMN business processing engine.
+BPMN is a graphical representation for specifying business processes.
+A BPMN engine runs those processes and acts as a state engine.
+This helps to dramatically reduce the amount of code since only "tasks" need to be implemented and the flow is handled by the engine.

+## Motivation

-Each Business Processing Management System (BPMS) has its own rules of how to be used and its own paradigms implemented.
+Each engine, also called Business Processing Management System (BPMS), has its own rules beyond BPMN of how to be used and its own paradigms implemented.
 Using a BPMS requires a developer to be aware of those rules and also to use its APIs which typically reflect the technology used by the implementation of the BPMS.

 All these rules and technologies *bleed* into the business code and lead to: